 Advantages of Malta

-Malta have more than 7000 years, colourful history.
-The country have been conquered over and over again and you will find evidence of it wherever you go on this sunny island.
+Malta has more than 7000 years, colorful history.
+The country has been conquered over and over again and you will find evidence of it wherever you go on this sunny island.
 I dropped my jaw more than once seeing ancient temples, fortresses, castles one more beautiful and larger than the other.

 Read my blog post: “Once in Malta” for more ideas what to do in Malta.

-On summer time it is boiling hot, but the great thing is that you are in the island and there is water everywhere.
-Malta offer a large variety of wonderful beaches, from the long sandy beach to natural pool.
-Do not forget to bring a snorkel because water here is crystal clear and underwater life is just extraordinary.
-Check best beaches here.
+On summer time it is boiling hot, but the great thing is that you are on the island and there is water everywhere.
+Malta offers a large variety of wonderful beaches, from the long sandy beach to natural pool.
+Do not forget to bring a snorkel because the water here is crystal clear and underwater life is just extraordinary.
+Check the best beaches here.

 The best time to enjoy Malta is from October till April.
 You will have the whole beach to yourself and it is not too crowded.
-Winter and early spring are perfect for travelling around the island, and you can get everywhere by the public transport.
-I recommend to buy at the airport a 12 journey public transport card for 15€.
+Winter and early spring are perfect for traveling around the island, and you can get everywhere by public transport.
+I recommend buying at the airport a 12 journey public transport card for 15€.
 It will be enough to visit all the island and way easier than to buy a ticket every time you enter a bus.

-Also, I met one British girl who said that she had so much fun in Paceville that for the whole week she didn’t even had a chance to explore Malta.
-Fun fact, there is way more guys in Malta than girls so if you are a girl then be prepared for some attention.
+Also, I met one British girl who said that she had so much fun in Paceville that for the whole week she didn’t even have a chance to explore Malta.
+Fun fact, there are way more guys in Malta than girls so if you are a girl then be prepared for some attention.

-Seafood, wine, fruits and vegetables are so yummy in Malta, it is so fresh and not too expensive.
+Seafood, wine, fruits, and vegetables are so yummy in Malta, it is so fresh and not too expensive.
 If you are a foodie then be prepared for some pleasure.
-Especially, visit Marsaxlokk colourful food Market on Sunday.
+Especially, visit Marsaxlokk colorful food Market on Sunday.

 Disadvantages of Malta

-Expect crowded buses, long delays, slow traffic when travelling in and out major cities.
-Buses run better during off-peak season, but on summertime expect a nightmare and being late.
+Expect crowded buses, long delays, slow traffic when traveling in and out major cities.
+Buses run better during the off-peak season, but on summertime expect a nightmare and being late.